From Trustees to members, staff to fundraisers, there are many people helping us to achieve our aims here at the Psoriasis Association.

 Chris Dyer has been a member of the Psoriasis Association for many years, and has three children and six grandchildren.
 She is a retired social worker who now enjoys offering occasional holiday respite at her home, as a Shared Lives carer.
 Chris is also involved in her local Elim Pentecostal church.

 Gill Hynes has over 30 years Marketing experience.
-She started her career in the corporate environment at British Airways, before moving agency side and specialising in loyalty and membership programmes at Carlson Marketing Group, where she headed up its digital agency.
-She also has extensive expertise in mobilising start up ventures including AirMiles, Webloyalty, and more recently Artemis.
-In addition to consumer marketing she also specialises in corporate positioning, branding and reputational management, and public speaking.
+She started her career in the corporate environment at British Airways, before moving agency side and specialising in loyalty and membership programmes at Carlson Marketing Group.
+She has extensive expertise in mobilising start up ventures including AirMiles, Webloyalty, and Artemis and she also specialises in corporate positioning, branding and reputational management, and public speaking.

 Susan Morgan has over twenty years of experience in the charity sector, building up a deep knowledge and understanding of fundraising in the UK.
 This has included fundraising roles at British Red Cross, Action for Children and Sue Ryder.
 For the last ten years as a consultant, Sue has worked with a wide range of charities providing advice, market insight and practical tools to help develop income.
-As a new Trustee she hopes to bring this expertise and knowledge to help increase the fundraising at the Psoriasis Association.
+She is keen to use this expertise and knowledge to help increase the fundraising at the Psoriasis Association.